an image of someone dealing with a barbiturate addiction

 Drug and alcohol detox should be accessible to everyone.
 At Gratitude Lodge,

-we work with most insurance plans to cover the costs of treatment.
+we work with all major insurance plans to cover the costs of treatment.

 Verify Your Insurance Now